justjosias/zang/README.md

 `zig build portamento`: Play a monophonic synth with portamento (gliding between notes).
 The instrument is composed of filtered noise, where the resonance frequency is controlled by the keyboard.
 (Note: you must hold down keys to get the portamento effect.
 When there are gaps between keypresses, the portamento is reset.)

-`zig build arpeggiator`: Rapid chiptune-like arpeggiator that cycles between whatever keys you have held down (limited by the wiring of your keyboard).
+`zig build arpeggiator`: Rapid chiptune-like arpeggiator that cycles between whatever keys you have held down.

 `zig build sampler`: Loop a WAV file (drum loop from [free-loops.com](http://free-loops.com/6791-live-drums.html)).
 Press space to restart the loop at a randomly altered playback speed.

+`zig build polyphony`: Each key is an individual voice so you can hold down as many keys as your keyboard wiring lets you.

 ## Features
 Modules: